Skip to main content

 • A plant scientist or agronomist starts collaborating on the domain logic

-• A grant materialises to fund dedicated development time
+• A grant materializes or institutional partnership provides dedicated development time

 • A university or research institute adopts it for real trials and provides structured feedback